KhioneusNevula/ElementsOfChaosMod/README.md

 * Sphotik, an Element found in sand, glass, and crystals, and potions of invisibility.
 Sphotik allows substances to be visually transparent and have transparent properties, as well as give invisibility when ingested.
 * Xo, an Element found in undead mobs.
 Causes substances to catch fire when exposed to sun.
 Allows substances to give hunger when ingested.
 * Tez, an Element found in all mobs considered living.
 Allows substances to give healing when ingested.
-* Omrit, an Element found in Withers, Ender Dragons, ghast tears, ghasts, players, potions of healing, regeneration, etc. Allows substances to cause regeneration when ingested.
+* Notun, an Element found in Withers, Ender Dragons, ghast tears, ghasts, players, potions of healing, regeneration, etc. Allows substances to cause regeneration when ingested.
 * Bix, an Element found in poisonous items, pufferfish, and chicken.
 Allows substances to inflict poison when ingested.
 * Nosto, an Element found in withering items and mobs.
 Allows substances to inflict wither when ingested.
 * Bozro, an Element found in copper, lightning rods, channeling items, etc. Allows substances to attract lightning bolts, charge creepers, and causes lightning damage when ingested.